CPS2RL/Benchmarking-BERT-Embedded-Devices-ICPE24-Artifact/README.md

 We used different embedded platform for conducting Intent Classification (IC) and Name Entity Recognition (NER) tasks.
 We have trained the Bert model offline and put it on the BERT folder inside Intent Classification or NER folder.
+Saved model can be downloaded from the following link given below.
 Install the necessary python library listed in `required python library`

 Update the file path and txt file path in `inference_script_intentc.py` and `inference_script_ner.py`.